• Home

 what sort of choir is sing out sutton?

-We are an exciting new brand of choir – a wellbeing choir!
-Our vision is that everyone who joins us has a great time and feels better for being a part of our group.
-We want to be known for our energy, enthusiasm, and the joy we bring to telling stories through singing.
+Sing out Sutton runs community wellbeing singing in Sutton.
+Our vision is that everyone who joins us has a great time and feels better for being part of our groups.

 when and where do you meet?